 When user groups are enabled, you have two types of administrators - local and global.
 The local administrators are administrators of one particular user group and all the sites that this group belongs to, while the global administrators are administrators of the entire Sitefinity CMS instance.

-IMPORTANT: User groups are not a strictly security bounded.
+IMPORTANT: User groups are not a strict security boundary.
 If for example, a site uses two user groups, the administrators that belong to one of the groups can create other administrator accounts in the other user groups that the site uses.
 If one such group is the Default group, she can create an administrator account with full access to your entire Sitefinity CMS backend.
 To avoid this, use only one user group per site.

 When an account is designated as an administrator of a specific user group, it is limited in comparison to the global administrator account and can manage only the sites and associated resources that belong to this specific user group.